KwanLab/Autometa/README.md

 #### Adding Autometa commands into your environment variable `$PATH`

-You can add the `Autometa/pipeline` directory to your `$PATH` environment variable for easy access to the autometa pipeline's suite of commands.
+You can add the `Autometa/pipeline` directory to your `$PATH` environment variable for easy access to the Autometa pipeline's suite of commands.
-After doing this, you will not have to specify the entire path to the autometa scripts.
+After doing this, you will not have to specify the entire path to the Autometa scripts.

 **Note: You should supply the full path to the pipeline directory when updating your `$PATH`**